Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 ## Encoding Arrays

-Encoding arrays within attestation data is also very straightforward, lets use the example before, but with arrays:
+Encoding arrays within attestation data is also straightforward, let's use the example before, but with arrays:

 {% code overflow="wrap" %}